Class Iterator

 Iterators are typically created to access a data set in some specific object, array, mapping, multiset or string.
 An object can have several iterators that access different data sets in it, or the same in different ways.
 E.g. strings have both an iterator for access char-by-char (String.Iterator), and another for access over splitted substrings (String.SplitIterator). lfun::_get_iterator may be defined in an object to get an instance of the canonical iterator type for it.
 It's used by e.g. foreach to iterate over objects conveniently.

-It's not an error to advance an iterator past the beginning or end of the data set; `!() will only return true then, and _iterator_index and _iterator_value will return UNDEFINED.
+It's not an error to advance an iterator past the beginning or end of the data set; _iterator_index and _iterator_value will just return UNDEFINED then.
 An iterator in that state need not keep track of positions, so it's undefined what happens if it's "moved back" into the set of items.

 See also